How I Feel About The Mac After The First 30 Days of Use

 I haven’t tried gaming, but is there anything to say about gaming on a Mac?
 I don’t think so.
 Note: by gaming I mean AAA titles with Ray Tracing, not the likes of Asphalt and Tetris.

-Yes, my Windows laptop is big, noisy (or ridiculously noisy, if you’re on Turbo), and has lousy battery life, but it’s so much more powerful that I can’t ignore that.
+Yes, my Windows laptop is big, noisy (or ridiculously noisy, if you’re on Turbo), “features” a terrible touchpad, and has lousy battery life, but it’s so much more powerful that I can’t ignore that.
 And for the same price, it has double the RAM and four times the storage.
-This is also ridiculous, but now in a good way.
+This is also ridiculous, but not in a good way.

 I honestly don’t know what would make me love a Mac.
 The software is what drives me away the most.
 I’m already used to the most important Mac differences, and being nosy, I’m sure I already know more tricks than the average Mac used (not the experienced user, of course).